nushell/nushell.github.io/book/commands/bytes_at.md

 ## Parameters

  -  `range`: the indexes to get bytes
- -  `...rest`: optionally get bytes by column paths
+ -  `...rest`: for a data structure input, get bytes from data at the given cell paths

 ## Examples